fernandohiroshi/job-control/README.md

 3. Install dependencies: `yarn install`
 4. Start the application: `yarn dev`

+### Note

+Ensure you have set up your .env.local file with the required environment variables, including the database URL and authentication secrets.
+These are necessary for the application to function properly.

 ## Key Technologies

 - **Next.js**: A powerful React framework for server-side rendering and generating static websites.